Efrat807/hadasim/README.md

 the max length sentence: 68

-the max length sentence without 'k' starts to lift now help is on its way Hopelessness is starting to fade away I lift my eyes to heaven where my help is from The light now from the flames shines for everyone Chorus Bridge The light is piercing through the
+the max length sentence without 'k':

+starts to lift now help is on its way Hopelessness is starting to fade away I lift my eyes to heaven where my help is from The light now from the flames shines for everyone Chorus Bridge The light is piercing through the

 the colors and their amount:

 red: 1

 yellow: 2

 antiquewhite: 1

 white: 1